ZhenkaiShou/alembic/_posts/2018-12-16-Code Collection.md

 - Misc
 ---

-This post serves as a code collection of different algorithms, which range from a general machine learning algorithm to specific algorithm proposed in some papers. a
+This post serves as a code collection of my personal implementations for different algorithms, which cover general deep learning algorithms and some paper algorithms.

 <!-- more -->